 Queensland disability services

-In Queensland, Department of Communities, Child Safety and Disability Services (Disability Services) initiated a self-directed funding model in 2012.
+In Queensland, Department of Communities, Disability Services and Seniors initiated a self-directed funding model in 2012.
 Prior to this, Disability Services provided funding to services, and people with a disability were referred to these services.

 By taking on a person centred framework, the government acknowledged that the person with the disability and their family were often the best placed to know what is needed to meet their needs.